- How do I Register as a Self-Employed Tutor?

 Some tutoring companies operate Pay as You Earn (PAYE), working as a middleman between the tutor and the student.
 If you work for an agency with PAYE, your work will likely be taxed at source, so there will be no paperwork for you to deal with.
 This will usually mean as well that you pay a small payroll fee.

 Some tutoring agencies, including Superprof, operate on the basis that all payment is to be managed solely between the tutor and the student.

-This means that all payment and income records are your own responsibility, and you must therefore keep a detailed record of your earnings for HMRC.
+This means that all payment and income records are your own responsibility, and you must therefore keep a detailed record of your earnings for CRA.

 Here is how you can be teaching English online.

 How Do I Complete a Self-Assessment Form?